pavelkpetkov/bio-farms-app/README.md

 - View all bio products as guest.
 - Search across all of them.
 - Register, login in application as either client or farmer; logout.
-- Farmers can create products, edit, delete their own ones, view all orders from clients in their own profile page.
+- A farmer can create products, edit, delete their own ones, view all orders from clients in their own profile page.
-- Clients can order products and view their own profile page with all ordered products.
+- A client can order products and view their own profile page with all ordered products.